MaximilianBeckers/FDRthresholding/readme.md

 # False discovery rate control of cryo-EM maps

 Confidence maps are complementary maps generated from cryo-EM maps by means of statistical hypothesis testing and subsequent FDR control.
-They allow thresholding of EM maps based on the expected amount of background noise.
+They allow thresholding of EM maps based on the expected amount of background noise visible at the respective threshold and thus allow rigorous error assesment of visible features in the density.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites